|Build a 5 shelf magazine rack or bookcase.

 See that the ends of the shelves are square and smooth, then set a scratch gauge so that the scriber is just 2 in. from the face of the block and mark this distance off each way from the corner of the shelves.
 Saw these corners diagonally across as shown, being careful not to saw off too much.

 The parts can now be assembled.
 Place all the parts in position, then pass a rope around each end and twist it up tightly with a small stick.
 If this is properly done, you can now pick up the rack and handle it in any way you wish.
 The screws can now be put in the corners.
 You can use flat-head screws and plug the holes, or you can use round-head blue screws and let the heads project.
 After the screws are all in, dress off all unevenness where the shelves are mortised into the posts, then mark each shelf and post so that you can put it together again after the parts are finished.
 Take the rack apart and transfer the marks to some part of the mortises and shelves that will not be covered with the finish you intend to put on.
-Apply the finish you wish to use and when the parts are thoroughly dry they can be reassembled and your rack will be complete.
+Apply the finish you wish to use and when the parts are thoroughly dry they can be reassembled and your bookcase will be complete.